nilangshah/KvStore/README.md

     You will see print statements of sending and recieving massages between client and server.

+    I have assumed that you have set GOPATH and PATH for GOLANG.
     Currently I have written client only in java but I will add client in Go and python for testing purpose.

     Thank you.